Hanstholm: World War II

 During the Second World War, the citizens of Hansted were removed and Europe's biggest fortress was built by the Germans in this area.
-Large 38 cm. naval guns were installed, that could shoot almost half the distance to Norway, in order to block allied entry into the Kattegat and thus the Baltic sea.
+Large 38 cm. naval guns were installed, that could shoot almost half the distance to Norway, in order to block allied entry into the Kattegat and thus the Baltic Sea.
 Similar cannons were installed in Kristiansand in Norway.
 Thousands of bunkers were constructed in the area.
 After the war it was too dangerous to blow them away and the bunkers themselves were too solid to remove in other ways.
 Therefore, most bunkers still remain in the ground, and some can even be seen on beaches or in the water, where the ocean has moved the coastline (the coastline moved, but the bunkers did not).
 Only a few bunkers lying in the way of road constructions have later been blown up using a special method of filling them with water before the explosion.
 A museum in Hanstholm gives access to the central parts of this World War II fortress.

 After the war, many conifers were planted in order to provide shelter against the wind and in order to hide the German concrete constructions (ref.
 SkovOgNatur brochure).

 The conifers are now slowly being replaced by broadleaf trees, which are more natural to area.

 The Municipal reform of 2007

-As a result of the Municipal reform of 2007, Hanstholm Municipality ceasted to exist on 1 January 2007, when it was merged with Thisted and Sydthy municipalities to form the new Thisted Municipality.
+As a result of the Municipal reform of 2007, Hanstholm Municipality ceased to exist on 1 January 2007, when it was merged with Thisted and Sydthy municipalities to form the new Thisted Municipality.